Top 20 Most Popular Senegalese Foods & Dishes

 11. Dibi: Grilled Lamb

 Dibi, the star of Senegalese fast food.
-It is very difficult not to come across a small gargote on the streets of Dakar, oozing smoke and the fabulous aroma of cooking meat.
+It is very difficult not to come across a small gargote (informal restaurant) on the streets of Dakar, oozing smoke and the fabulous aroma of cooked meat.
 We call them dibiterie.

-Marinated meat, spices, and onions cooked over a wood-fire and served with mustard and hot pepper.
-Dibi is really popular street food in Senegal.
+Marinated meat, spices, and onions cooked over a wood fire and served with mustard and hot pepper.
+Dibi is prevalent street food in Senegal.
 It is a West African culinary specialty, but it is in Senegal that you will find the best.

 12. Pastel and Fataya

 Pastels are salted fish fritters that are dipped in a tomato sauce made with onions and garlic.
-Fataya is the exact same thing but with ground beef, which is really the Senegalese version of empanadas.
+Fataya is the exact same thing but with ground beef, which is really the Senegalese version of empanadas (a type of pastry that originated in Spain).

 These street foods are really popular because they are very cheap, can be found everywhere, and are pretty tasty too.